Leonard Swidler

-Leonard J. Swidler (born January 6, 1929) is Professor of Catholic Thought and Interreligious Dialogue at Temple University, Philadelphia, Pennsylvania, where he has taught since 1966.
-He is the co-founder (in 1964, with Arlene Swidler) and editor of the Journal of Ecumenical Studies (quarterly).
-He is also the founder/president of the Dialogue Institute (founded 1978), the senior advisor for iPub Global Connection a book publisher, and the founder and past president of the Association for the Rights of Catholics in the Church (1980–).
+Leonard Joseph Swidler (January 6, 1929 – March 23, 2026) was an American academic who was Professor of Catholic Thought and Interreligious Dialogue at Temple University, Philadelphia, Pennsylvania, where he taught from 1966 to 2022.
+He was the co-founder (in 1964, with Arlene Swidler) and editor of the Journal of Ecumenical Studies (quarterly).
+He was also the founder of the Dialogue Institute (founded 1978), cofounder in 2011 of the publisher iPub Global Connection, and the founder and past president of the Association for the Rights of Catholics in the Church (1980–).

-Biography
+Life and career

-Leonard Swidler was born in Sioux City, Iowa, to Josephine Marie Reed Swidler (1901–1962) and Samuel Swidler (1897–1984).
+Leonard Joseph Swidler was born in Sioux City, Iowa, on January 6, 1929, to Josephine Marie Reed Swidler (1901–1962) and Samuel Swidler (1897–1984).
 His father was a Ukrainian Jew who had come to the U.S. at age 16, and his mother was an Irish-American Catholic.
 Eventually, the family moved to Cumberland, Wisconsin, and then to Green Bay, where his parents owned and operated the Bay Beauty Shop until after World War II, when they bought a home in Allouez and set up a beauty parlor there.
 Samuel worked in a paper mill in DePere and Josephine continued to run the hair salon.
-In 1935 Leonard's brother Jack was born, followed in 1940 by his sister Sandra.
+In 1935, Leonard's brother Jack was born, followed in 1940 by his sister Sandra.

 In 1957, while they were graduate students at the University of Wisconsin, Leonard Swidler and Arlene Anderson were married.
-They have two daughters, Carmel (born 1958) and Eva (born 1962), and one granddaughter, Willow (born 2000).
+They had two daughters, Carmel (born 1958) and Eva (born 1962), and one granddaughter, Willow (born 2000).
 Leonard and Arlene Swidler lived in Philadelphia since 1966.
 Arlene died at home in 2008 after suffering from Alzheimer's for 17 years.

-Swidler has published over 80 books and 200 articles.
-He has lectured on Catholicism, Ecumenism, Interreligious Dialogue, and Global Ethics all over the world, including Austria, Azerbaijan, Bangladesh, Bosnia, Burma, Brazil, Canada, China, Egypt, England, Germany, Hong Kong, Hungary, India, Indonesia, Israel, Italy, Japan, Korea, Lebanon, Malaysia, Morocco, Myanmar, North Macedonia, Pakistan, the Philippines, Poland, Republic of Congo, Romania, Russia, Saudi Arabia, South Africa, Spain, Sudan, Switzerland, Taiwan, Tunisia, and, of course, the United States.
+Swidler published over 80 books and 200 articles.
+He lectured in many countries, including Austria, Germany, Malaysia and the United States.

-Swidler has edited and written about the movement Towards a Global Ethic: An Initial Declaration ratified at the Parliament of the World's Religions in 1993 and updated in 2018 by the Parliament and the leadership of Myriam Renaud, PhD.
+Swidler wrote Towards a Global Ethic: An Initial Declaration ratified at the Parliament of the World's Religions in 1993 and updated in 2018 by the Parliament and the leadership of Myriam Renaud, PhD.

+A biography of Swidler by River Adams titled There Must Be You - Leonard Swidler's Journey to Faith and Dialogue appeared in 2014 (Resource Publications).

+Swidler died on March 23, 2026, at the age of 97.